Streaming Timeline

 Closed Captions & Subtitle Files – Technical Requirements

 • Both closed captions and subtitles must be submitted in webvtt format (.vtt).
 For further information on this format, please click here.
+We can convert SRT files into webvtt format for you.

 • Captions should be submitted in sentence case (mixed case, not upper case).